 If you have ever had an injury, especially one that required surgery and/or physical therapy, you know how difficult it can be to get your body back to a somewhat normal state of functioning.
 It’s not just sports people that suffer from debilitating injuries.
 In today’s working world our knee joints, hips, shoulders, ankles, our feet, and our low backs are at equal risk for injury whether you have an extremely active career where you move all the time, or if you are working at a desk from 9-5.
-What are some of the best ways to work on recovering from injuries and what is going to get you back in the saddle or back on your feet faster?
-Let’s take a look.

 You may have heard of pilates, but have you heard of clinical pilates?
 Clinical pilates is a form of pilates that focuses on posture, core strengthening, focus, balance, control, strength, breathing, and flexibility.
 It is often used in combination with physical therapy to help you recover from injuries or injuries after surgery.
 It seems particularly effective in relieving or eliminating chronic low back pain by strengthening and retraining your core and stabilization muscles to support your spine and posture in the way that it should.